COVID-19 pandemic in mainland China: 2022: Outbreaks and end of lockdowns

 On 4 January 2022, 1.1 million people in Yuzhou, Henan received stay at home order after three asymptomatic COVID-19 cases were reported.
 In the evening of the same day, Zhengzhou told its residents in risky areas that they could not leave the city without approval from health control authorities.
 The Xi'an outbreak appeared to ease, with 35 local symptomatic cases reported that day.

 On 11 January, the city of Zhengzhou has upgraded measures and closed down non-essential services during a citywide mass testing campaign while Anyang has been placed under lockdown.

 On 24 January, lockdown restrictions were lifted in Xi'an while 2 million residents of Fengtai district of Beijing underwent mass testing.
 On 25 January, the border city of Suifenhe was placed into lockdown.

 On 7 February, the city of Baise in Guangxi province has been placed under lockdown after 37 symptomatic cases were reported on the day before.
+That same month, a team of analysts from Lanzhou University predicted that the pandemic would end in late 2023.

 On 11 March, the city of Changchun of Jilin Province was placed into lockdown after the highest single day spike in cases since the Wuhan outbreak was reported.
 Food shortages related to shutdown measures were reported.
 Sporadic outbreaks have been reported in Laixi and Huangdao of Shandong province.

 On 14 March, the city of Shenzhen was placed on lockdown, with factories halting production after new virus cases doubled nationwide to almost 3,400.
 The neighboring city of Hong Kong was also battling a severe outbreak since January.
 Schools and public transport were closed in Shanghai and people were forbidden to enter or exit Jilin as the entire province is closed to curb the virus spread.

 On 15 March, the whole area of Langfang city, Hebei and the factory center of Dongguan in Guangdong were put into lockdown.
 The earlier shutdown of Shenzhen has forced manufacturers such as Toyota, Volkswagen and Apple's supplier Foxconn to suspend operations.
 The Shenzhen lockdowns ended on 23 March.

 On 20 March, China reported its first COVID-19 deaths since January 2021 and the first double daily toll since May 2020, with both fatalities coming from Jilin.

 On 23 March, lockdowns were implemented in the cities of Tangshan and Shenyang.

 On 28 March, the Shanghai city government announced the largest city-wide lockdown in China since the outbreak began in which Shanghai will be locked down in two stages.
 The city of Shanghai became the country's COVID-19 epicenter after a surge in cases.
 Shanghai's lockdowns has hit operations at the city's ports, causing disruptions on the logistical chain to the manufacturing hubs nearby.
 There were reports of panic buying to stock up supplies in the city.